AYu-a-74/Chowtris/README.md

  Failing those levels makes you lose the game!
 But Failing Level 4 does not!
 Each time you pass a level, you will go to a shop with a zombie NPC inside!
 The zombie NPC will sell you powerful items to help you succeed in the game!
 You will receive Chowins once you complete a level!
-Double Chowins for completing Level 4!
+Quadruple Chowins for completing Level 4!
 You use Chowins to buy items in the shop!
 Bomb costs 5 Chowins!
 Clear Boost causes 4 Chowins!
 Chow God's Bless costs 50 Chowins!
 Be aware!
 You Chowins will be cleared to 0 once you leave the shop!
 So buy items as much as you can!